All India Radio Questions Existence with Eternal, Echoes December CD of the Month

 You can hear it on “Moviestar,” a strangely nostalgic song despite the dialog about robots taking over.
 Spoiler alert: It turns out the humanoids are robots.
 There’s a children’s choir, slide guitar and surging groove that’s interspersed amidst the dialog, creating a haunting space noir landscape.

 Kennedy echoes Pink Floyd’s “Alan’s Psychedelic Breakfast” on “Villa of the Mysteries” but with frankly, better music.
-After a breakfast snippet of “Can I have eggs, sausages, biscuits and a bit of tea” amidst bells ringing (another Pink Floyd reference, in this instance, “Time”) and vinyl scratches it launches into synth chords surging in oceanic splendor with ringing guitars the odd harp glissando and Mellotron pads over an insistent groove.
+After vinyl scratches and a breakfast snippet of dialog stolen from Nick Mason and Pink Floyd Live at Pompeii film “Can I have eggs, sausages, biscuits and a bit of tea” amidst bells ringing (another Pink Floyd reference, in this instance, “Time”), it launches into synth chords surging in oceanic splendor with ringing guitars the odd harp glissando and Mellotron pads over an insistent groove.

 Kennedy goes deeper than Pink Floyd for his influences.
 On “The Shining Darkness” you can hear echoes of the Mellotron driven sound of Pulsar, a French progressive rock group, in particular, their 1976 album, Strands of the Future.
 “The Shining Darkness” moves from moments of echo guitar, pensive reflections interrupted by bursts of Mellotron symphonic strings.